sarax0/portfolio/data-analysis.md

 ---
 ### Analyzing Sales Trends and Patterns Using Tableau

-I created a comprehensive Tableau dashboard with multiple tabs, enabling in-depth analysis of customer demographics, product profitability, and sales trends.
-Enhancing data-driven decision-making for revenue growth.
+I built a detailed Tableau dashboard with multiple tabs to analyze customer demographics, product profitability, and sales trends.
+This dashboard helps users understand key patterns and make informed decisions to drive revenue growth.

 <div>
    <img src="assets/img/Overview.png" alt="Description of the image" width="30%">